GroggyAlgorithm/PythonGRNG/README.md

 # PythonGRNG
 Standalone version of my random number generator for Python.
-Reuires python 3.10+.
+Requires python 3.10+.

 The perlin octave noise is currently struggling with performance in ways the c# version does not.